Hendrix-CS/csci320/projects/swim.md

   * When the user types the backspace (Unicode ``\u{8}``), it erases the previous character.
   * When the user types the Enter key:
-    * An empty file is created on the disk with the given name,
+    * An empty file with the given name is opened, created, and closed on the disk
     * The filename is cleared from the top window
     * The file listings in the four quadrant windows are updated to include the new file
 * When the user hits one of the other function keys, it switches to the